 In most cases, a procedure needs some information about the circumstances in which it has been called.
 A procedure that performs repeated or shared tasks uses different information for each call.
 This information consists of variables, constants, and expressions that you pass to the procedure when you call it.

 To communicate this information to the procedure, the procedure defines a parameter, and the calling code passes an argument to that parameter.
 You can think of the parameter as a parking place and the argument as an automobile.
 Just as different automobiles can park in the parking place at different times, the calling code can pass a different argument to the same parameter each time it calls the procedure.

 A parameter represents a value that the procedure expects you to pass when you call it.
 The procedure's declaration defines its parameters.

-An argument represents the value that you pass to a procedure parameter when you call the procedure.
+An argument represents the value you pass to a procedure parameter when you call the procedure.
 The calling code supplies the arguments when it calls the procedure.

 When you call a Function or Sub procedure, you include an argument list in parentheses immediately following the procedure name.
 Each argument corresponds to the parameter in the same position in the list.

 In contrast to parameter definition, arguments do not have names.
 Each argument is an expression, which can contain zero or more variables, constants, and literals.
-The data type of the evaluated expression should typically match the data type defined for the corresponding parameter, and in any case it must be convertible to the parameter type.
+The data type of the evaluated expression should normally match the data type defined for the corresponding parameter, and in any case it must be convertible to the parameter type.